yudduy/zkco/README.md

 ## Deployment

+### Deploying to Render.com

+This project is configured for easy deployment on Render.com:

+1. Create a new account on [Render.com](https://render.com) if you don't have one
+2. Click on "New" and select "Blueprint" from the dropdown
+3. Connect your GitHub repository
+4. Render will automatically detect the `render.yaml` configuration
+5. Click "Apply" to deploy the application

+The frontend will be deployed as a static site, while the smart contracts should be deployed separately to the Sepolia testnet as described in the Development section.

+### Alternative Deployment Options

+#### Vercel

-The frontend of this project is optimized for deployment to Vercel:
+The frontend of this project can also be deployed to Vercel:

 1. Connect your GitHub repository to Vercel
-2. Set the build command to `npm run build`
+2. Set the build command to `cd frontend && npm run build`
-3. Set the build directory to `frontend/build`
+3. Set the output directory to `frontend/build`

-For the smart contracts, deploy to Sepolia testnet as described in the Development section.
+#### Heroku

+To deploy on Heroku (requires account verification):

+1. Install the Heroku CLI and log in
+2. Create a new Heroku app: `heroku create zkco-app`
+3. Add the Node.js buildpack: `heroku buildpacks:add heroku/nodejs`
+4. Add the static buildpack: `heroku buildpacks:add https://github.com/heroku/heroku-buildpack-static`
+5. Deploy your application: `git push heroku main`

 ## Educational Resources